|Joel H. Cowan||Georgia Institute of Technology|

 Locally, within Saint Louis, Dr. Frey has served on committees focused on infection control, regional bioterrorism, biomedical ethics, hepatitis A, and member of the Saint Louis County Department of Health Advisory Board.
 She was also the chair of the Saint Louis University Hospital Emergency Management Committee from 2002-2007.
 Dr. Frey served as a board member (steering committee) of the Saint Louis STD/HIV Prevention Training Center from 1995-2001.
 Dr. Frey showed continued interest in public health by volunteering at clinics for disenfranchised adults and children, namely the Open Door Clinic and the Vietnamese Clinics in the St. Louis area.
 Dr. Frey has contributed to over 100 research articles published in journals such as Vaccine, The Journal of Infectious Diseases, Journal of Investigative Medicine, AIDS, Journal of Clinical Microbiology and the New England Journal.
 She is a member of the American Medical Association, Infectious Disease Society of America, Physicians for Human Rights and Physicians for Social Responsibility, among other medical associations.
 Dr. Frey received a B.S. from West Virginia University, and an M.D. from Marshall University School of Medicine.
 She completed her Internal Medicine residency at SUNY Syracuse and completed a fellowship in infectious diseases at Saint Louis University.

-Barry Hart is a partner in the Tax Practice Group in the Washington, D.C. office of Winston & Strawn.
-An important part of his tax practice includes the representation of U.S. and foreign multinational corporations and tax-exempt organizations.
-Mr. Hart's tax practice involving U.S. and foreign multinational corporations, tax-exempt organizations and high net worth individuals has spanned thirty (30) years, and includes: (i) personal and corporate tax planning, (ii) Internal Revenue Service ("IRS") audit defense, (iii) tax planning for reorganizations of multi-entity groups including for-profit and non-profit affiliates, including transfer pricing with respect to transactions among members of such groups, and (iv) IRS determination and private letter rulings practice before the IRS National Office.
+Barry Hart is of counsel with K&L Gates law firm, having served previously as a partner in the Washington, D.C. office of Winston & Strawn.
+An important part of his practice includes the representation of U.S. and foreign multinational corporations and tax-exempt organizations.
+Mr. Hart's practice involving U.S. and foreign multinational corporations, tax-exempt organizations and high net worth individuals has spanned 30 years, and includes: (i) personal and corporate tax planning, (ii) Internal Revenue Service ("IRS") audit defense, (iii) tax planning for reorganizations of multi-entity groups including for-profit and non-profit affiliates, including transfer pricing with respect to transactions among members of such groups, and (iv) IRS determination and private letter rulings practice before the IRS National Office.

 Mr. Hart is a member in good standing of the District of Columbia bar, and the American Bar Association, Section on Taxation.
 He has been a lecturer at the NHLA Taxation Program, the World Trade Institute, Georgetown University (Graduate Tax Program), the International Law Institute, and the International Development Law Organization.
 He also is a member of the Board of Advisors, Journal of Tax-Exempt Organizations.
 Mr. Hart's pro bono activities include representation of the International Development Law Organization, Orphan Foundation of America, the KIMA Charter School, and Relief International.